-The first thing you may be asked on arriving in San Juanico is, How'd you come in?
+The first thing you may be asked on arriving in San Juanico is, “How'd you come in?”
 That's because it's usually an adventure and the condition of the road is of interest to those leaving.
 The dirt roads around San Juanico are graded, but not regularly.

 Normally it takes the better part of two days to drive from Southern California to Scorpion Bay.
 You could drive it straight through in fourteen to sixteen hours with equipment like a Toyota 4Runner.
-It helps to have a vehicle with terrain clearance and heavy tires on 15 or 16 inch wheel rims.Baja Travel Map
+Four wheel drive is not necessary but it helps to have a vehicle with a little terrain clearance and good tires on 14 or 15 inch wheel rims.

 Tijuana to San Ignacio via Highway 1 is 545 road miles.
 Availability of fuel is uncertain.
 Always fill-up at every fuel stop.

 Overnight stops are La Pinta Hotel in Cataveña, camping at the Wall (the point south of Santa Rosaliita), nameless motels in Gurrero Negro, and in San Ignacio, Rice and Beans and Ignacio Springs